TIPS AND TRICKS FOR BOONDOCKING IN A TRAVEL TRAILER

 There’s nothing like backpacking and going off in to the back of beyond, kicking back and relaxing in the wild embrace of off-the-grid nothingness.
 However, as enticing as it may sound, camping in dry campgrounds, without the commercial amenities and hookups, might seem a tab bit disconcerting to first-timers.
 With a plethora of paraphernalia to pack, technicalities to take care of and ensuring safety on the road, you already have enough on your plate.
-Here’s our list of the ultimate tips of boon-docking in a travel trailer to make the most of your secluded picturesque ambiance for a memorable excursion.
+Here’s our list of the ultimate tips and tricks for boondocking in a travel trailer to make the most of your secluded picturesque ambiance for a memorable excursion.

 1. Picking a Boondocking Spot